 CBD has been touted for a wide variety of health issues, but the strongest scientific evidence is for its effectiveness in treating some of the cruelest childhood epilepsy syndromes, such as Dravet syndrome and Lennox-Gastaut syndrome (LGS), which typically don't respond to antiseizure medications.
-In numerous studies, CBD was able to reduce the number of seizures, and in some cases it was able to stop them altogether.
-Videos of the effects of CBD on these children and their seizures are readily available on the Internet for viewing, and they are quite striking.
-Recently the FDA approved the first ever cannabis-derived medicine for these conditions, Epidiolex, which contains CBD.
+In numerous studies, CBD was able to reduce the number of seizures, and, in some cases, stop them altogether.
+Epidiolex, which contains CBD, is the first cannabis-derived medicine approved by the FDA for these conditions.

 - Insomnia.
 Studies suggest that CBD may help with both falling asleep and staying asleep.

-Is cannabidiol safe?
+Is CBD safe?

 A significant safety concern with CBD is that it is primarily marketed and sold as a supplement, not a medication.
 Currently, the FDA does not regulate the safety and purity of dietary supplements.
-So you cannot know for sure that the product you buy has active ingredients at the dose listed on the label.
-In addition, the product may contain other (unknown) elements.
+So, you cannot be sure that the product you buy has active ingredients at the dose listed on the label.
+In addition, the product may contain other unknown elements.
 We also don't know the most effective therapeutic dose of CBD for any particular medical condition.

 The bottom line on cannabidiol

-Some CBD manufacturers have come under government scrutiny for wild, indefensible claims, such that CBD is a cure-all for cancer, which it is not.
-We need more research but CBD may be prove to be an option for managing anxiety, insomnia, and chronic pain.
-Without sufficient high-quality evidence in human studies we can't pinpoint effective doses, and because CBD is currently is mostly available as an unregulated supplement, it's difficult to know exactly what you are getting.
+Some CBD manufacturers have come under government scrutiny for wild, indefensible claims, such that CBD is a cure-all for cancer or COVID-19, which it is not.
+We need more research but CBD may prove to be a helpful, relatively non-toxic option for managing anxiety, insomnia, and chronic pain.
+Without sufficient high-quality evidence in human studies, we can't pinpoint effective doses, and because CBD currently is typically available as an unregulated supplement, it's hard to know exactly what you are getting.